jeffpwalsh/animal-adopter/server/readme.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
  - This project is motivated by the need to provide a platform to find homes for animals in need.
- - It operates as information portal to link potential adopters with animals.
+ - It operates as an information portal to link potential adopters with animals.

 ## Built With